 Quinn, a soccer star who came out as transgender in September, is expected to remain a member of the Canadian national women’s team.
 They have played for their country since 2013 and earned a bronze medal with the 2016 team.

-They currently play in the National Soccer Women’s League (NSWL) on the OL Reign — the same team where Megan Rapinoe plays.
+They currently play in the National Women’s Soccer League (NWSL) on the OL Reign — the same team where Megan Rapinoe plays.
 Their coming out inspired international soccer player Kumi Yokoyama to come out as a trans man just this weekend.

 Yokoyama, played for Japan’s national women’s soccer team from 2015 to 2019, but was not named to Japan’s Olympics roster.
-He currently plays for the NSWL’s Washington Spirit.
+He currently plays for the NWSL’s Washington Spirit.

 View this post on Instagram